 3.1 Noise impact assessment (NIA) conclusion

-The NIA concludes that the operations at The Site have the potential for adverse impacts, assuming a worst-case assessment.
+The NIA concludes that the operations at The Site have the potential for adverse impacts, assuming a worst-case assessment, without mitigation.

 The crushers and concrete plant are the primary noise source recorded at the receptors.
 Mitigation measures, inclusive of roller shutter doors with rubber seals, and a 4m barrier on the southern edge of the concrete plant, have therefore been recommended to ensure that there are no adverse impacts at the receptors.
 The roller shutter doors will be kept closed at all times, except for access.
 The barrier is recommended to have an absorbative northern elevation to ensure no significant noise reflection to the north.
 As such, a bund/fence combination would be ideal.
 With the barrier in place, there is a +4 dB exceedance of the background sound level at the northwestern receptor.
 However, considering the specific sound levels and context, this level of exceedance is not considered adverse.